Kinsley Park: Football

-Night soccer games
+Soccer

 On October 6, 1929, the American Soccer League had suspended operations on October 9, pending a merger with the rival Eastern League of Professional Soccer.
 Hoping to regenerate fan interest during the situation, the Gold Bugs had cobbled together an exhibition schedule.
 The team then began playing under the new lights at Kinsley Park.
-On October 31, 1929 the Gold Bugs defeated the Boston Wonder Workers, 2-1.
+On October 31, 1929, the Gold Bugs defeated the Boston Soccer Club, 2–1.

 Kinsley Park was closed by the end of 1931.
 It was torn down in 1933 and no trace of the field remains.